Is Janitor AI the Ultimate Sandbox for Creative Minds or a Risky Setup in 2026?

 Practical numbers (illustrative): my tests switching to a high-quality model cost ~$10–$40 per day under heavy use.
 If you run multiple popular characters with long conversations, costs scale quickly — treat Janitor AI like a frontend that routes to billable LLM compute.

-Safety & moderation — what to expect
+Safety & moderation

 Janitor AI made headlines because it allowed many uncensored persona creations early on.
 Since then, the platform implemented image rules and moderation tweaks, but enforcement varies.
 For parents / educators, the recommendation is clear: do not let kids use it unsupervised — the platform can and sometimes does surface sexualized or toxic content.
 Independent guides and user reports back this up.